siarw/siarw.github.io/house-for-sale.md

 We collect rainwater through a gutter on the shed - the water ends up in a barrel and with it we water the garden.

-**Is there sewerage or a sceptic tank?**
+**Is there sewerage or a septic tank?**

-There is a sceptic tank that needs no further action - you don't have to worry about it.
+There is a septic tank that needs no further action - you don't have to worry about it.

 **How far are you from the forest?**